AminaSalik/ProductCatalog/README.md

-#  - React Product Catalog
+# MyShop  - React Product Catalog

 A stylish, responsive product catalog built with **React.js** and **Bootstrap**, powered by the [FakeStore API](https://fakestoreapi.com).
 This app offers product search, sorting, category filtering, favorites, and a clean, responsive layout.